replit/kaboom/doc/26-add-level.md

 ## Handling sprite movement

-When a player clicks the `space` button on the keyboard we want the sprite to jump:
+We'll make the sprite jump when a player hits the spacebar on the keyboard:

 ```javascript
 const player = get("player")[0]